aws-samples/sample-cloud-spend-mcp-server/README.md

    mkdir -p ~/.aws
    # Set up your credentials in ~/.aws/credentials and ~/.aws/config
    ```
-   If you useAWS IAM Identity Center, follow the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) to configure your short-term credentials
+   If you use AWS IAM Identity Center, follow the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) to configure your short-term credentials

 ## Usage